determined-ai/determined/docs/model-dev-guide/debug-models.rst

       resources:
         slots_per_trial: 1

 #.
-Create an experiment with the ``--test`` argument, omitting the ``--local`` argument:
+Submit your experiment:

    .. code:: bash

-      det experiment create myconfig.yaml my_model_dir --test
+      det experiment create myconfig.yaml my_model_dir -f

 #.
 Diagnose failures:

+   The experiment configuration is validated upon submission.
+If you see errors about ``invalid experiment configuration`` during submission, review the :ref:`experiment configuration
+   <experiment-config-reference>`.

-   If you can run local test mode inside a notebook or shell but are unable to successfully submit an experiment, make sure that notebook or shell customizations you might have made are replicated in your :ref:`experiment configuration <experiment-config-reference>`, such as:
+   If your training script runs inside a notebook or shell, but fails when on-cluster, make sure that notebook or shell customizations you might have made are replicated in your experiment config, such as:

    -  If required, a custom Docker image is set in the experiment configuration.